 The Bexar County District Attorney also aggressively pursues hot check writers by filing Theft by Check charges.
 These cases are usually filed as Class B misdemeanors meaning you can be punished up to 6 months in county jail for each bad check!

-The Law Office of Roberto Ambrosino, PLLC has handled theft cases all over the great State of Texas with nearly 10 years of experience.
+Roberto Ambrosino from the Law Office of Roberto Ambrosino, PLLC has handled theft cases all over the great State of Texas with nearly 10 years of experience.
 A San Antonio criminal defense lawyer is necessary to effectively tell your side of the story and not let a misunderstanding turn into misdemeanor or felony theft charges.
-Contact us today.
+Contact me today.